linusrachlis/trivial-blog/README.md

 ## Setup

+Use your own solution to compile `public/styles/main.scss` (sorry).
+Then...

     composer install # just for autoloading; we don't actually use any PHP libraries docker-compose up -d # schema.sql will be loaded automatically into 'db' container
     # now visit http://localhost:8080